 Stanton’s 40-Year Addiction Report Card

 Stanton began working on Love and Addiction (which was published in 1975) in 1970.
-In these forty years he has predicted a remarkable number of addiction trends.
+In these fifty years he has predicted a remarkable number of addiction trends.
 By now it is clear that the way in which Stanton has reframed addiction for the past four decades – sometimes facing extreme opposition – has been prescient.
 Addiction is not a consequence of taking drugs and drinking.
 Rather, it arises from the way in which these and other compelling activities fit into people’s lives and meanings.
 We are only now as a society beginning to come to grips with his insights in the following ways:

 1. Addiction.
 Love and Addiction, of course, said addiction is not limited to drugs and alcohol.
 Stanton’s seminal work previewed, first, the use of addiction for other-than-illegal drugs.
 At the time, the 1964 Surgeon General’s Report had declared smoking was NOT addictive, which was only reversed in 1988.
 In 2010, the work group for the new psychiatric diagnostic manual (DSM-5) scheduled to appear in 2013 declared gambling may be addictive, forty years after Stanton did so.
 This will change the official meaning of addiction forever.